yeyt97/AirDropPlus/readme.md

 # Issues and solutions
 ### 1. Shortcut Timeout:
 1. Check if the local area network (LAN) environment is unobstructed.
 In campus network environments, communication with LAN devices may be prohibited.
-2. Verify that the port number set in the **config.ini** file matches the one set in the shortcut.
+2. Check if the port in the PC-side settings is the same as that set in the shortcut commands.
 3. Ensure that the hostname set in the shortcut is consistent with **the PC's hostname** (the hostname should not be in Chinese).
 You can also try changing **hostname.local** to **IP address**.
 4. Check if the PC's firewall is blocking the port set in the **config.ini** file.
 Remove all entries related to AirDropPlus and restart AirDropPlus.
 After the restart, please allow the pop-up for network requests.
     <div style="text-align:center;">